GSA/plainlanguage.gov/_pages/about/index.md

 title: About
 permalink: /about/
 sidenav: about
+description: >-
-description: 'The Plain Language Action and Information Network (PLAIN) is a group of federal employees from different agencies and specialties who support the use of clear communication in government writing.'
+  The Plain Language Action and Information Network (PLAIN) is a group of federal employees from different agencies and specialties who support the use of clear communication in government writing.
 redirect_from:
   - /historical/
   - /historical/index.cfm